runejs/server/README.md

 ## REST API

 Online players can be polled via the REST protocol for web applications.
-An accompanying server control panel UI is panned utilizing VueJS that will point to this REST service.

 ##### API Endpoints: